Daryl De Leon: British Touring Car Championship

-As part of the Team HARD Scholarship, DeLeon became a development driver for their BTCC team for the 2023 season.
-On 4 July, he drove for the team in the official Goodyear Tyre Test Following the departure of Jade Edwards from Team HARD after the fifth round of 2023, it was announced that DeLeon would take her place.
+As part of the Team HARD Scholarship, De Leon became a development driver for their BTCC team for the 2023 season.
+On 4 July, he drove for the team in the official Goodyear Tyre Test Following the departure of Jade Edwards from Team HARD after the fifth round of 2023, it was announced that De Leon would take her place.